jordanamorais/lfrgs-frontend-samples/adts/README.md

 ## ADTs

-These are some common used ADTs for Asset Publishers:
+These are some common and useful ADTs to save your life with liferay.

 ### For Asset Publishers